Best Savings Accounts in Malaysia

 Looking for more options?
 Check out these online savings accounts too:

-Common fees and charges in savings account
+What are the common fees and charges in a savings account?

 |Account Closing||RM10 to RM30, within 3 or 6 months from account opening.|

 |Account Dormant||RM5 to RM10|

 |Account Statement Request||

 - Hardcopy: minimum RM1

 - Adhoc printed statement: minimum RM20 per statement